Photon-assisted electronic and spin transport in a junction containing precessing molecular spin: Spin transport and spin-transfer torque

-The $z$ component of the time-averaged STT, $\langle T_{z}\rangle_t$ is plotted as a function of the Larmor frequency $\omega_L$ in Fig. \ref{fig: torque z}.
-This component does not contain contributions from photon-assisted spin tunneling, but only from resonant tunneling, followed by an electron spin-flip due to the interaction with the precessing component of the molecular spin $\vec{S}$.
-In turn an STT is exerted on the molecular spin.
+The $z$ component of the time-averaged STT, $\langle T_{z}\rangle_t$ is plotted as a function of the Larmor frequency $\omega_L$ in Fig.~\ref{fig: torque z}.
+This component does not contain contributions from photon-assisted spin tunneling, but only from tunneling under dc-bias voltage, followed by an electron spin flip due to the interaction with the precessing component of the molecular spin $\vec{S}(t)$.
+In turn, an STT is exerted on the molecular spin.
 The STT component $\langle T_{z}\rangle_t$ is an odd function of $\omega_L$ since the change of the direction of $\vec{B}$ gives negative $\omega_L$.
-Each step in Fig. \ref{fig: torque z} denotes a new available resonant spin-transport channel, and an additional spin-flip process, contributing to the STT, which takes place for $\mu_{\xi}=\epsilon_i$.
+Each step in Fig.~\ref{fig: torque z} denotes a new available spin-transport channel, and an additional spin-flip process, contributing to the STT, which takes place for $\mu_{\xi}=\epsilon_i$.